-Russian Foreign Minister Lavrov arrived in Pyongyang from Beijing, where President Putin today called Chinese President Xi Jinping an "old friend" on Putin's rare foreign trip since Russia launched a military operation in Ukraine on February 24, 2022, according to AFP.
+Russian Foreign Minister Lavrov arrived in Pyongyang from Beijing, where President Putin today called Chinese President Xi Jinping an "old friend" in a rare foreign trip since Russia launched its military operation in Ukraine on February 24, 2022, according to AFP.

-Lavrov’s two-day visit comes a month after North Korean leader Kim Jong-un made a rare visit to Russia, inviting Putin to Pyongyang and discussing military cooperation, Reuters reported.
+Lavrov's two-day visit comes a month after North Korean leader Kim Jong-un made a rare visit to Russia.
+At that time, Kim invited President Putin to Pyongyang to discuss military cooperation, according to Reuters.

 Russian Foreign Minister Sergei Lavrov

-Lavrov may inform the North Korean side about the results of President Putin's visit to China and discuss a possible visit to Pyongyang by the Russian leader, according to TASS.
-Lavrov last visited North Korea in 2018.
+Foreign Minister Lavrov may inform the North Korean side about the results of President Putin's visit to China, as well as discuss a potential visit to Pyongyang by the Russian leader, according to TASS news agency.
+Lavrov's last visit to North Korea was in 2018.

-There are growing reports from the US government and Western researchers documenting satellite imagery of what they say are North Korean arms shipments to Russia for use in the conflict in Ukraine.
+There are increasing reports from the US government and Western researchers documenting, via satellite imagery, what they believe to be North Korean arms shipments to Russia for use in the conflict in Ukraine.

-Kremlin spokesman Dmitry Peskov said on October 17 that Western accusations were not based on evidence, and stressed that Russia would continue to strengthen relations with North Korea, according to Reuters.
+Kremlin spokesman Dmitry Peskov said on October 17 that Western accusations were not based on evidence, and stressed that Russia would continue to strengthen ties with North Korea, according to Reuters.

 Source link